 PrivateVPN allows six simultaneous connections and you can install it on your router to cover all of the devices in your home under a single connection.
 The PrivateVPN app can be installed on Windows, Mac OS X, macOS, Android, and iOS.
 You can also install the service manually on Linux computers.

-PrivateVPN offers five months use for free, but you have to pay for a one-year subscription in order to get that and you lose those free months if you cancel the service.
-The money-back guarantee of PrivateVPN lasts for 30 days.
+PrivateVPN offers five months use for free, but you have to pay for a one-year subscription to get that and you lose those free months if you cancel the service.
+The money-back-guarantee of PrivateVPN lasts for 30 days.
 So, you can use it for a month, cancel it, and get all of your money back.
 The cancelation process is straightforward and quick.

 GREAT FOR SPEED:PrivateVPN is consistently reliable.
 Good for general purpose use and Torrenting.
 Speeds were surprisingly good at this end of the market.
 Could do with having more servers and lacks 24/7 support.
 30-day money back guarantee.

 Peer-to-Peer protocols, notably BitTorrent, are innovative file storage and transfer methodologies, but most implementations of this amazing technology focus on illegal downloading of copyrighted files.